 This sweet girl’s name, which was super popular in the 1880s, is currently enjoying a rebirth.
 In fact, it’s one of the most popular names in the US.
 Emma means ‘universal’.

 Evelyn may have Norman origins, but its modern usage comes from the Old English surname.
 It was a top 20 name in the 20s and 30s but fell by the 80s.
 It’s climbing the charts slowly but steadily.
 Evelyn means ‘wished-for child’.

 We are hearing this cute baby girl name more often now than before, partly after being chosen by Channing Tatum, the ‘sexiest man in the world’, for his daughter.

 Don’t you think Evie is a super adorable name?
 It’s been trending in the US and UK, along with Alfie, Ollie, Millie, and Freddie.
 The name means ‘life’, ‘lively’.

 Can you recall the American television show from the 90s?
 This name has been in trend ever since.
 Felicity means ‘happiness’.

-This Scottish moniker has been rising in popularity after it made its appearance in the Shrek series.
+This Scottish moniker has been rising in popularity since it made its appearance in the Shrek series.
 The meaning of Fiona is ‘white’, ‘fair’.

-We must say that it’s the prettiest of all the names in the list.
+We must say that it’s the prettiest of all the names on the list.
 If you want to make it catchier, you can change it to Gisele.
 Gisela means ‘pledge’.